 This is one of the best family Halloween parties in Orlando.
 The event starts from Mid-August and runs through until November 1st.
 There are many different sights to see and rides changed to be themed around Halloween.
-Kids are encouraged to visit the park in costume, and they can go trick-or-treating around the park as well and pick up some great sweet treats.
+Kids are encouraged to visit the park in costume!
+They can go trick-or-treating around the park as well and pick up some great sweet treats.

 The ‘Boo-to-You’ Halloween parade will see Mickey and Minnie donning their Halloween costumes as they engage in the spooky fun.
-Many of the rides are given a spooky twist and this includes classics like Pirates of the Caribbean, Space Mountain, and the new Monsters Inc Laugh Floor.
-In the evening there is the ‘Hocus Pocus Villains Spelltactular’ on the castle stage and there is also a themed firework show that sees Mickey and the gang travelling through a haunted house in the ‘Not-so-spooky’ fireworks spectacular.
+Many of the rides are given a spooky twist!
+This includes classics like Pirates of the Caribbean, Space Mountain, and the new Monsters Inc Laugh Floor.
+In the evening there is the ‘Hocus Pocus Villains Spelltactular’ on the castle stage!
+In addition, there’s also a themed firework show.
+Watch Mickey and the gang travelling through a haunted house in the ‘Not-so-spooky’ fireworks spectacular.

 The young ones can get their groove on in the Disco Junior Jam in FantasyLand.
 If you fancy some Halloween inspired foodstuffs, then there is the Not-so-spooky dessert party or Cruella’s Halloween hide-a-way.
 This is a great family-friendly event which runs after hours in the park and requires a separate ticket.